Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/index.md

 ### Join inaugural fuction at [google meet](https://meet.google.com/jou-swso-aak) on March 10, 2021 at 3 PM.

+## The hackathon 1.1 ended now, the time of presentation will be announced soon, stay connected.

 More information will be display soon.